Chicago Aggressive Driving Accident Attorney

 According to the Insurance Information Institute (III), aggressive driving is a major factor contributing to traffic accidents in the U.S. This dangerous type of driving behavior plays a role not only in well-publicized road rage incidents but also in many fatal traffic accidents every year.
 The institute reports that in a recent year, aggressive driving behavior by automobile drivers and motorcycle riders was involved in 51,914 fatal crashes.

 At Horwitz, Horwitz & Associates, our Chicago aggressive driving accident attorneys are dedicated advocates for victims of aggressive driving accidents.
-Our experienced personal injury lawyers have decades of experience and a successful track record recovering high-value settlements and verdicts.
+Our experienced personal injury lawyers in Chicago have decades of experience and a successful track record recovering high-value settlements and verdicts.
 If you have been hurt in an accident caused by an aggressive driver, get in touch with our firm.
-It is our priority to seek to recover full and fair compensation for you.
+It is our Chicago car accident lawyers priority to seek to recover full and fair compensation for you.

 What Is Aggressive Driving?